GonzoReal/Gonzalo_Aguilar_Projects/README.md

 in order to visualize we need the data be visual ready, next we import the data into BigQuery and transfrom it to our needs below:

-* aliasing column names to visulize and summarize the data in a more preferable way
+* aliasing column names to visulize and summarize the data easier
 * filtering the data to list only the highest earning(last 30 days) console players
 * Limiting the results to focus only on the top 10 players

 ![This is an image](Screen Shot 2022-07-12 at 11.02.04 AM.png)